Yuanzhou309/DemoOrder/README.md

+# This is just an example, all secrets should be injected in safer way.

 ## IF you don't have k8s cluster, use terraform in this repo to create a test EKS cluster for order-app.

 ## IF you have a k8s cluster, skip this step.